 The ranks of the Greatest Generation are dwindling rapidly.
 It is estimated that less than 240,000 of the 16 million World War II veterans remain alive in the U.S. today.
-Sadly, of the eight men you heard on this program, only Charlie Ripper and Otto Fuchs are still alive.
+Sadly, of the eight men you heard on this program, only Otto Fuchs is still alive.

 Gone but Never Forgotten

-In honor of those who shared their stories in Veterans’ Voices and Home Front Memories, I am donating proceeds from book sales to fund student scholarships at the Schulenburg, Texas, campus of Blinn College.
+In honor of those who shared their stories in Veterans’ Voices and Home Front Memories, I am donating proceeds from book sales to fund student scholarships at Blinn College.
 Blinn

 U.S. President Franklin D. Roosevelt’s words still resonate.